-Spillovers Effects of Wiring Schools with Broadband: the Critical Role of Children
+Spillovers from Wiring Schools with Broadband: The Critical Role of Children

 Carnegie Mellon University - H. John Heinz III School of Public Policy and Management; Carnegie Mellon University - Department of Engineering and Public Policy